Sarkent Nature Park: Area

+The total area of the nature park currently amounts to approximately 40,000 hectares including:

 Hydrology

 The hydrology of the park area in dominated by Ak-Suu (Syr Darya) river that flows into Syr Darya, and its tributaries.
 There are five lakes in the nature park including Aykol (located at the altitude of approximately 3,000 meters), Jashylkol, Sutkol, Boyrokkol, and Jashkol.

 Fauna

 Surveys of the mammals inhabiting the park conducted in 2009-2016 showed occurrence of the following species.